hphelion/documentation/commercial/GA1/ceph/commercial.ceph-rados-gateway-dmz-ha-proxy.md

 ####Stunnel Install and Configuration

-Perform the following steps to install and configure stunnel:
+To install and configure Stunnel, enter:

-1. Execute the following command to install stunel4
+1. To install stunel4, enter:

 		apt-get install stunnel4

-2. Create a local CA and haproxy certificates in `/etc/ssl/certs` directory
+2. To create a local CA and HAProxy certificates in the `/etc/ssl/certs` directory, perform the following step.

-   * Create the CA key and certificate
+   * To create the CA key and certificate, enter:

 			openssl genrsa -out ca.key 1024
 			openssl req -x509 -new -nodes -key ca.key -days 1024 -out ca.crt

-	* Create haproxy key, CSR and certificate like below
+	* To create the HAProxy key, CSR, and certificate (as shown below), enter:

 			openssl genrsa -out ha.key 1024
 			openssl req -new -key ha.key -out ha.csr openssl x509 -req -in ha.csr -CA ca.crt -CAkey ca.key -CAcreateserial -out ha.crt -days 1023

-	* View  the files
+	* To view the files, enter:

 			cat /etc/ssl/certs/ha.key /etc/ssl/certs/ha.crt > /etc/stunnel/ha.pem

-	* Copy CA certificate to client node making requests.
+	* To copy the CA certificate to the client node making requests, enter:
+	*
-	** Command is required?**
+	** [[Command is required?**

-3. Edit `stunnel.cfg` file at `/etc/stunnel/stunnel.cfg` to configure stunnel.
-Emphasis is on `radosgw` section where IP is the address of the proxy server.
-Proxy server certificate generated above is used for authentication.
+3. To configure the Stunnel, edit the `stunnel.cfg` file at `/etc/stunnel/stunnel.cfg`.
+Note the `radosgw` section where the IP address is for the proxy server.
+The proxy server certificate generated above is used for authentication.

 		sslVersion = all
 		cert = /etc/ssl/certs/ha.pem